Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 You can coordinate ecommerce with a call center or tie multiple brick and mortar stores into a single system.

 You also have one bill as opposed to dozens and you’re not chasing down information across multiple platforms.
 If a customer has an issue, you can go back through the entire record quickly, regardless of how they got in touch.

 Organization is just easier with Nextiva.
 Staying on the same page with customers and your employees is as simple as logging into the system, no matter where you are.

 For teams that don’t have an office to coordinate activity, Nextiva is the best VoIP solution.

 It’s a product that employees new and old can start using immediately on whatever device they have.
 Should they ever have an issue, Nextiva’s reputable customer service is there to provide support.

 If you are looking at the way features break down in the different packages and you don’t find a perfect fit, just reach out to Nextiva.
 You can purchase any feature a la carte.

 Build your system, your way, in less time with Nextiva.
-Get in touch for a seven-day free trial of the Essential package, or a demo of any other package they offer.
-Also, for a limited time get 25% off, plus a free phone, when you sign up!
+And for a limited time get 25% off, plus a free phone, when you sign up!

 #2 – Ooma Office Review — The Best for Adding VoIP to Existing SMB Phone Systems